-In order to understand what a game engine is, it is necessary to take a moment and understand what games are made of.
+In order to understand what a game engine is, it is necessary to take a moment and understand what video games are made of.
 It ain't sugar and spice.

-as an example.
+Video games are composed of two things: code and data.
+Code is what makes a game function, and data is what makes it fun.
+Take Super Mario Bros. as an example.
 The game code defines the rules of the game: that Mario can jump; that Mario can run; how fast he runs; that there are monsters, some of which can be stomped on; etc. The game's data defines what Mario looks like, how he animates, and most importantly the arrangement of terrain and monsters that form levels.

-can lead to many Mario-like games.
-You can replace Mario's sprite, what fireballs look like, and give it a total makeover.
+ROM hacking Super Mario Bros. can lead to many Mario-like games.
+You can replace Mario's sprite, change what fireballs look like, and give it a total makeover.
 But unless you change the code itself, the game will have certain Mario-isms:

 The game will always be to some degree Super Mario Bros.